willwade/Convert2ApplePVoice/README.md

    - Open System Settings > Sound
    - Set Input to "BlackHole 2ch"
    - Set Output to your regular speakers
-   - In Personal Voice setup, ensure it's using "BlackHole 2ch" as input

 3. **Optional: Audio Monitoring**
    To hear the TTS output while it's being recorded: